 Parish Hall - Sundays at 9:30 AM

 Faith Matters is an ongoing adult formation class facilitated by clergy and guest speakers on a variety of topics, including book studies, Bible study, theology, contemporary society and more.
 St. Andrew's is committed to lifelong formation, and this class encourages adults to search for answers to their questions of faith in a context of diversity of opinion.
-Classes are held weekly with the exception of second Sundays when we gather for fellowship and breakfast.
+Classes are held weekly.

-If you have any questions, please contact The Rev Carissa Baldwin-McGinnis.
+If you have any questions, please contact The Rev. Jimmy Grace.